Rmlyy/Rmlyy/README.md

   https://discord.rmly.dev - Rmly Bot (Discord Bot)

   ### Random things about me
-  💻 I use Windows on Desktops.
+  💻 I use Windows on desktops.
   ⚙️ I use Debian on servers.
   🐶 I like dogs and 🐱 cats.
 </div>